jacobArt/DP-Shiny-App/README.md

-# DP-Shiny-App
+# Course Project: ShinyApplication and Reproducible Pitch
-DP Shiny App
+Guess The Number!
+Shiny Project and its Slidify Pitch Presentation